MEGA65/open-roms/CONFIG.md

 ## Eye candy

+### `CONFIG_COLORS_BRAND`

+Tries to adjust the color scheme to the selected brand.
+Some brands might not support this.

 ### `CONFIG_BANNER_SIMPLE`, `CONFIG_BANNER_FANCY`, `CONFIG_BANNER_BRAND`

 Select startup banner - either a simple one, or with some colorful elements. `CONFIG_BANNER_BRAND` heavily depends on the selected brand, not all the brands support it.